webbouwer/wp-startup/README.md

 ### 'Early Bird' version

-The WP Startup plugin hooks into your basic Wordpress installation options to enable and disable Wordpress core functionalities and extra functionalities to tweak your website layout and performance.
+The WP Startup plugin hooks into your basic Wordpress installation providing options to enable and disable Wordpress core functionalities, and extra functionalities to tweak your website layout and performance.

 ###### Features: